 The National Food Administration is the authority responsible for the mandatory control of the Swedish salmonella program at slaughter.
 Since Sweden’s membership in the European Union there has been a continuous and systematic surveillance at slaughter.
 To document the prevalence of salmonella in food of animal origin, samples are taken from carcasses (about 9000 swab samples and 9000 lymph node samples from cattle and pigs per year and about 4000 neck skin samples from poultry per year).
 Furthermore, about 3000 samples are taken every year in cutting plants to control the presence of salmonella in raw meat or in the environment in which it is handled.

-Control/Surveillance of human cases
+Salmonella control/surveillance of human cases

 The surveillance of human cases of salmonella infection is based on clinical sampling and reports of infected people to the Swedish Institute for Communicable Disease Control, which, in collaboration with the County Councils infectious disease units and municipalities, handles investigations of disease outbreaks.
 These investigations are made in cooperation with the Board of Agriculture, SVA, and the National Food Administration if the outbreaks are linked to feed, animals or food.